 Before launching the app, you need to create a marketing strategy to gain customers and make the project successful.
 Even if you have your own marketing department, experienced professionals who know software marketing might provide your company with valuable insights and support.

 Without an outsourcing company, you need to hire (and then probably fire) all those people.
 An experienced outsourcing service provider will address all those needs.

 As all the ‘hard work’ will be taken care of by the outsourcing company, you and your day-to-day workers or software developers can focus on maintenance, content management and customer service without being overly fatigued with the stress of so many additional tasks.

 As a client, you only have to provide your outsourcing vendor with vital information about what you want to achieve and the overall data and technology that you want to use.
 It sounds harsh, we know.
 But in order to get the project the way you wanted from your in-house development staff, you would have to go through the same process.
-It only seems more complicated, but actually, once you get someone solid to outsource for you, they lead you by the hand while also working their asses off in the technology you chose.
+It only seems more complicated, but actually, once you get someone solid to outsource for you, they lead you by the hand while also working their asses off in the technology you choose.
 Your role is to accompany them.

 Specialization & industry knowledge

 Outsourcing software development allows you to hire qualified specialists for particular tasks, making ticking them off easier, quicker, and smoother.
 You can (or actually SHOULD) always choose software developers who fit your tech stack needs and know everything about the industry novelties (they’ve done several projects at least), internal business processes, has the best resources, and provides the client with high-quality outsourced product development.

 Do your research beforehand and choose the company that perfectly suits your dream tech stack and is willing to adapt itself or propose another technology or framework that will suit your needs well.
 This is the most vital in the case of a start-up as it is really difficult to run a good race after tripping at the very beginning.